veerkhosla44/Colby-Computer-Science/README.md

 # Colby Computer Science

-Welcome to my collection of computer science projects from my courses at **Colby College**.
+Welcome to my collection of computer science projects from my courses at Colby College.
-Colby's computer science curriculum is extremely **project-heavy**, emphasizing hands-on experience and the practical application of theory.

 This repository showcases my work across a range of courses, highlighting skills in programming, algorithms, machine learning, systems, and more.
+Colby's computer science curriculum is extremely project-heavy, emphasizing hands-on experience and the practical application of theory.
 Each course is organized into its own directory with relevant projects, assignments, and reports.

----

 ## Courses